kcaisley/frida/flow/analysis/readme.md

 long when their orchestration remains linear and self-contained.

-All active plots use the shared presentation and saver in `plots.py`: a fixed 9.6 × 5.4 inch canvas, black 13 pt titles, black 11 pt labels/ticks/legends, white axes, off-white legend and information boxes, and the shared major/minor grid colors.
-PNG output is 500 DPI (4800×2700); PDF and SVG remain vector.
+All active plots use the shared presentation and saver in `plots.py`: a fixed 9.6 × 5.4 inch canvas, black 12 pt titles, black 10 pt labels/ticks/legends, 7 pt information boxes, white axes, off-white legend and information boxes, and the shared major/minor grid colors.
+Data lines are 1 pt wide and markers are 4 pt.
+PNG output is 500 DPI (4800×2700); major and minor ticks are 2.5 pt and 1.5 pt long; PDF and SVG remain vector.
 `PLOT_PNGS`, `PLOT_PDFS`, and `PLOT_SVGS` are the only format switches.
 Plot callers pass one suffixless `output_path`, and the saver must not crop or resize the canvas.